gophergala2016/we_for_golang/README.md

-# 'Schema generator' for golang
+# 'Schema generator' for mysql
 This is an attempt to generate a bootstrap file which can be used as a base for ORM.